 Support the Mission

-- Making a check payable to Blue Watch and mail to 2620 Swiss Lane, Birmingham, AL 35226.
+If you feel led to support, you can donate by visiting our website and clicking the “Donate” button or by making a check payable to Blue Watch and mailing to 2620 Swiss Lane, Birmingham, AL 35226.

 Blue Watch is a 501c(3) non-profit.
 All donations are tax deductible.

 The mission of Blue Watch is to help officers and their families experience the relevance and benefits of God in their lives.